Our advisors frequently speak to callers who are unhappy with a builder or other tradesman and the standard of their work.

 If there are issues with the standard of the work supplied, and it has not been carried out using reasonable skill and care, it is important to tell the builder straightaway.
 Discuss your concerns and give them the opportunity to put things right.
 It is useful to set your concerns out in writing and then arrange to meet and discuss them.

-We frequently get callers who do not wish to discuss the matter with the builder, often where it has been done before and there has been no improvement or that they feel they have lost faith in the builder’s ability.
+Often callers do not wish to discuss the matter with the builder, often where it has been done before and there has been no improvement or that they feel they have lost faith in the builder’s ability.
 However, unless there are extreme circumstances, it is expected that the builder should be given the opportunity to put things right.
 If the matter proceeds to court it will be expected that some opportunity will have been given to resolve the dispute.

 If the matter is not resolved and the poor workmanship is not remedied, you may wish to withhold money from payment.
 This needs to be done carefully and you need to inform the builder quickly that you are unhappy with the work and you have not accepted the quality of the work complained of.
 It may be, however, at that point your builder stops any work and/or threatens to make a claim against you for breach of the contract for non-payment of monies owed.